This Policy applies to all Personal Information collected about you by Hornblower when you do any of the following (collectively, the "Services"):

 - Strictly necessary cookies: these cookies are essential because they enable you to use our Services.
 For example, strictly necessary cookies allow you to access secure areas on our Services.
 Without these cookies, some services cannot be provided.
 These cookies do not collect information about you for marketing purposes.
 This category of cookies is essential for our Services to work and cannot be disabled.

 - Functional cookies: We use functional cookies to remember your choices so that we can tailor our Services to provide you with enhanced features and personalised content.
 For example, these cookies may be used to remember your name or preferences on our Services.
 We do not use functional cookies to target you with online marketing.
-Although these cookies can be disabled, this may result in reduced functionality while using our Services.
+Although these cookies can be disabled, this may result in reduced functionality when using our Services.

 We may use third party service providers to monitor and analyse the use of our Service.
 We currently use Google Analytics.
 Google Analytics is a web analytics service provided by Google LLC ("Google") that tracks and reports website traffic.
 Google uses the data collected to track and monitor the use of our Service.
 This data is shared with other Google services.
 Google may use the data collected to contextualise and personalise ads in its own advertising network.